SaiCharith/ComputerVision/README.md

 # ComputerVision
-Assignments & Projects related to CS 763 at IIT Bombay
+Assignments & Project related to CS 763 at IIT Bombay